cathysnider/cathysnider.github.io/lando.md

 ### Destroying a Lando Project
 `lando destroy` <br />
 Destroying a project removes the Lando container and everything contained therein; i.e. your site's database and its content.
 It does not delete the project files cloned from GitHub.
-You can start over from Step 5: Install Drupal with drush, then enable bundles, local users and test content.
+You can start over from Step 3: Start Lando; then enable bundles, local users and test content.

 **Lando Documentation** <br />